Tool Documentation & Guides

 • Validating process improvements (e.g., after a Kaizen event).

-• Monitoring ongoing process performance for stability.
+• Monitoring ongoing process performance for stability and normality.

 • Fulfilling customer requirements for quality assurance, such as in PPAP submissions.